KacperOldz/javaExercices/README.md

 ### 3. Functional Programming

 1. Functional programming - paradigm that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data
+2. Functional intrface - a functional interface is an interface that contains exactly one abstract method